There are some high stakes for Saturday's slate

 With Hardaway on the sideline, this Memphis-Tennessee rivalry matters again.
 And Saturday's matchup will prove as much.

-Gonzaga, in a last chance to get signature win, faces North Carolina, a team searching for an identity (No. 4 Gonzaga at No. 12 North Carolina, 7 p.m.
+Gonzaga, in a last chance to get a signature win, faces North Carolina, a team searching for an identity (No. 4 Gonzaga at No. 12 North Carolina, 7 p.m.
 ET on ESPN 2)

 The victory over Duke at the Maui Invitational put the Bulldogs in a favorable position, but they squandered a late lead in last week's neutral-site loss to Tennessee.
-Saturday presents another top-10 opponent for Gonzaga and a final opportunity to capture a resume-altering victory.
-Sweeping through the WCC with wins over North Carolina and Duke -- and only a tough loss on a neutral site against Tennessee -- would help Gonzaga's case for a top seed.
+Saturday presents another top-10 opponent for Gonzaga and a final opportunity to capture a résumé-altering victory.
+Sweeping through the WCC with wins over North Carolina and Duke -- and only a tough loss at a neutral site against Tennessee -- would help Gonzaga's case for a top seed.
 The Duke win alone might not be sufficient.

 That's why Saturday matters.